-China’s Global Marketplace is a food booth at the 2019 Epcot International Food & Wine Festival.
-In this Walt Disney World Dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money or Disney Dining Plan credits.
+China’s Global Marketplace is a food booth at the 2020 Taste of Epcot International Food & Wine Festival.
+In this Walt Disney World Dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money.

 Personally, I think it would’ve been really cool to make feature Chinese foods sold at Shanghai Disneyland.
 Synergy is practically a four-letter word among Disney fans, but I think this would’ve been a cool and well-received synergistic ploy.
 For example, who wouldn’t want to try a Peking Duck Pizza in the shape of Mickey Mouse’s head like the one served at Pinocchio Village Kitchen in Shanghai Disneyland?!

 Speaking of duck, by far the item for which I was most excited at the China booth is the Beijing Roasted Duck in a Steamed Bun with Hoisin Sauce.
 (I think I might actually give it a second chance…) I’ve become a huge fan of bao (particularly the cute Mickey Mouse glove ones–another missed opportunity for synergy!), and a roasted duck bao sounds amazing.

 Now that the Epcot International Food & Wine Festival has officially started, we’ve updated this menu with food photos, thoughts on value for money, and more!

 Here’s what you will find on the food menu this year at the China Global Marketplace:

 - Chicken Dumplings with Chinese Slaw

 - Jasmine Draft Beer

 - Happy Peach: Peach Liqueur and Dark Rum